josephworks/josephworks.github.io/CONTRIBUTE.md

 If you like what we are working on and heavily rely on it than a money donation will help us improve what you like!

-If you would like us to create a big project and we have the proper funding for it we will make that our top priority!
+If you would like us to create a big project and you provide the proper funding for it, we will make that our top priority!

 All you have to do is provide *Valid* proof that you donated and send us a message and we will do whatever the message requests!

-*Donation methods comming soon!*
+# Donation methods:

+> PayPal: paypal.me/emeraldtnt

 ------

 <p align="center">Having problems viewing this page?
 If so go to https://github.com/josephworks/josephworks.github.io/blob/master/README.md </p>